unifiedjs/unifiedjs.github.io/src/using-unified.md

 transform a markdown file to HTML.
 It’ll also show how to generate a table of contents, and sidestep into checking prose.

 > Stuck?
-A good place to get help fast is [Gitter][gitter].
+A good place to get help fast is [spectrum][].
 > Have an idea for another guide?
-Share it on Gitter!
+Share it on spectrum!

 ### Contents